 The purpose of the loan/business plan

-The lender will want to see a well-thought-out rationale for the loan and how it will allow for repayment.
+The lender will want to see a calculated rationale for the loan as well as a strategy for repayment.

 Your equity in the business